-Research indicates that addiction a disease with biological components and many other contributing variables.
+Research indicates that addiction is a cumulative disease with biological components and many other contributing variables.
 A host of physiological, cultural, and personal factors may contribute to an individual’s substance dependence.
-Addiction is a cumulative disease.
-As the user is preoccupied with thoughts of using, they become increasingly physically and mentally dependent on the substance over time as they develop a tolerance that requires an ever-greater amount of the illicit substance to even function at a normal level.
-Stopping the behavior results in withdrawal symptoms that are difficult to withstand compared to the gratification and relief they get from using.
+As the user remains pre-occupied with using, they become increasingly physically and mentally dependent on the substance.
+Over time, they develop a tolerance that requires more of a substance to even function at a normal level.
+Stopping the behavior results in withdrawal symptoms that are difficult to withstand.
+In fact, many people resort back to using in order to gain relief.
 This compulsion results in behavior that can adversely and greatly affect those around them.

 Additionally, families often fall into patterns of co-dependency and enable the substance abuser’s habit out of love or desperation to prevent further harm.
 Relationships are eroded through feelings of jealousy, resentment, anger, and fear as other needs are ignored due to the chaos caused by the substance abuser.
 These problems can all cause a breakdown of the family structure and cause severe emotional damage to loved ones.
 Families may also see generational patterns of substance abuse as others are influenced by the behavior or seek out drugs or alcohol in order to cope with these problems.

 Coping with a Loved One’s Addiction

 Family therapy and education can help families weather the effects of addiction and the challenges of moving forward through recovery.
 Learning to cope with a loved one’s addiction can help families break free of unhealthy behavior like co-dependency and discover how to take care of their own emotional health by recognizing signs of post-traumatic stress disorder and other emotional issues that have gone untreated due to the overwhelming nature of the substance abuser’s problems.
-Seeking treatment for the whole family can help prevent the likelihood of others turning to unhealthy coping mechanisms as family members learn how to voice their own needs and maintain healthy boundaries.
+Seeking addiction treatment services for the whole family can help prevent the likelihood of others turning to unhealthy coping mechanisms as family members learn how to voice their own needs and maintain healthy boundaries.